Home > Cruises > Europe Cruises > Adriatic Cruises > Mediterranean & Adriatic Odyssey

 Located at the heel of Italy's boot, Bari boasts a sunny, palm-lined promenade, romantic honey-toned balconied houses, welcoming courtyards, and Romanesque and baroque churches.
 It is pure pleasure to take in the distinct Mediterranean atmosphere of this picturesque port, with colorful fishing boats bobbing on the turquoise harbor.
 History and culture take center stage at the splendid Norman-Swabian Castle; the Romanesque Basilica of St. Nicholas, named for the city's patron saint; and the Petruzzelli Theater, one of Italy's most important opera houses.

 Sail the ocean stage on which civilizations have risen and fallen, where empires ventured forth in their great armadas to control these strategic waters.
-As you sail today, savor a range of international cuisine on board.
-Choose from a variety of international flavors at the World Café, enjoy al fresco dining on the Aquavit Terrace, or regional specialties in The Restaurant.

 Syracuse, set on the shores of the Ionian Sea, is renowned for its ancient ruins as well as the later Gothic, Renaissance and baroque stylings that grace the facades on the island of Ortigia, the oldest inhabited part of the city.
 Founded in 734 BC, the city became a political and military power in the Mediterranean region by the 5th century BC.
 Its ancient glory can still be seen today at the expansive Archaeological Park of Neapolis, home to the ruins of a Roman amphitheater, Greek theater, the acoustically stunning Orecchio di Dionisio (or “Ear of Dionysius”) and more.

-Naples boasts a long history in a stunning seaside setting and is known mostly for its pizza.
-The city has long been a major center of Italian culture and was the seat of a powerful independent kingdom for 500 years.
+Naples boasts a long history in a stunning seaside setting and has long been a major center of Italian culture.
+The city was the seat of a powerful independent kingdom for 500 years.
 So great was its sway that it lured the region's finest architects and artists.
 In the grand Piazza del Plebiscito, the grand and sweeping public square, the San Francesco di Paola Church flaunts a colonnaded facade reminiscent of the Pantheon in Rome, and the Royal Palace overlooks Neapolitans with statues of all the kings of Naples peering out from alcoves.

-Launched in 2016, the Viking Sea is an all-veranda ship, part of a fleet of award winning, state of the art ships incorporating all the comforts & luxuries you would expect from Viking.
+Launched in 2015, the Viking Star was Vikings' first an all-veranda ship, now part of a fleet of award winning, state of the art ships incorporating all the comforts & luxuries you would expect from Viking.
 Read more

 The Thinking Person's Cruise